emacsmirror/ahg/README.txt

 View Changes of Current File:
    Displays changes of current file wrt. the tip of the repository.

+Mercurial Queues:
+   Support for basic commands of the mq extension.

 Execute Hg Command:
    Lets you execute an arbitrary hg command.
 The focus goes to the minibuffer, where you can enter the command to execute.
 You don't have to type ``hg``,